shubhamkr83/contactlistapp/README.md

 <li>Add a contact, make a POST call to the above url (from where you are fetching) and save the contact in react state.
 (This will be a dummy request, you won’t be able to add contacts to the server.
 But the request is valid and will send you some data.
 Read the guide).</li>
 <li>Update a contact, make a PUT call to the above url.
 (Again this is a dummy call).</li>
 <li>Delete a contact, make a DELETE call to the above url.
 (Again this is a dummy call).</li>

+  ## How to setup the project on local system
+  1. Clone this project
+  2. npm install
+  3. npm start